19card/pekpek/README.md

 # eunoscard
-this is supposed to be a
+this is supposed to be a website :)
-fake website :)

 for a meme page